22 / 03 / 2018

 If we compare the offices of today to those of the early 20th century, the differences are astounding.
 Following the development of artificial lighting, heating and air conditioning from around the 1930s, companies were able to work efficiently in enclosed, tighter spaces and for longer periods of time.
 However, working for long hours each day, in the same environment on repetitive tasks began to have a detrimental effect on employees.
 With changes to the economy and developments in business sectors, employees were now expected to collaborate and work together, but their current set-up of singular desks lined up in rows and rows wasn’t cut out for this.

 Collaborative working spaces were introduced in the 1960’s, which incorporated more open plan spaces as opposed to fixed walls, and allowed for a variety of different desk configurations.
-This varied from desks facing in a circle, to being situated side-by-side.
+This varied from desks facing in a circle to being situated side-by-side.
 It was a great idea for collaborative working, but it didn’t always work.
 Employees were getting distracted and easily losing concentration, leading to a decrease in productivity.

 This is where the infamous cubicle design came in, around the late 1960’s.
 We’ve all seen evidence of the outdated cubicle designs – where the office would be littered with thousands of movable partitions separating and enclosing each individual desk space.
 A great idea when it comes to providing privacy, but also reversing the benefits of being able to work collaboratively.
 Not only that, but the system became almost like a measure of hierarchy – employees started to measure their importance based on the size of their cubicle, the location within the office and so on.
 Add this to feeling lonely and enclosed with minimal interaction in the office, it began causing mental and emotional stress for the employees and it wasn’t working.